 - Hosta Flowers as Decorations

-When do Hostas Bloom?
+When Do Hostas Bloom

 When your hostas bloom will depend largely on the type of hosta you have.
 On one hand, this is nice if your someone who likes hosta blooms and wants to stagger the bloom time from the spring to the fall.

-How Long do Hostas Bloom?
+How Long do Hostas Bloom

 Hosta flowers will bloom around three weeks from the first spike of flowers until they die back.
 Depending on the cultivar, this can start as early as May and go as late as September.
 During the blooming season, you’ll get spikes of flowers in a host of different colors.

 The flowers sit above the mounds of glossy leaves, and many people think it creates a nice ornamental look.
 The blooming time for these flowers is so short because each bud will only last for a single day before it dies back and turns brown.

-Do all Hostas Flower?
+Do all Hostas Flower

-Some people see hosta flowers as a fancy way to add height with a little color to the shaded areas of their yard while other people see them as a distraction from the lush foliage’s coloring and look.
+Some people see hosta flowers as a fancy way to add height with a little color to the shaded areas of their yard, while other people see them as a distraction from the lush foliage’s coloring and looks.

-This is particularly true if you make a point to go out and cut the first flush of scrapes off right to the ground level after they flower for the first time.
-They won’t bloom again on the same scrape, so the plant will have to grow a new one.
+This is particularly true if you go out and cut the first flush of scapes off right to the ground level after they flower for the first time.
+They won’t bloom again on the same scape, so the plant will have to grow a new one.

-Are There More Colors of Hosta Flowers than Lavender?
+Are There More Colors of Hosta Flowers than Lavender

-I like looking at the softer lavender color that seems to dominate most hosta plant coloring, but there are other colors available.
+I enjoy looking at the softer lavender color that seems to dominate most hosta plant coloring, but there are other colors available.
 White and purple are the other two extremely popular flowers.